neverping/neverping/README.md

 * Faroe Islands (Tórshavn as the main city.
 Visited a few villages around)
 * France (Chamonix)
 * Portugal (Fátima, Lisbon, Porto, Guimarães, Sintra)
+* Iceland (Reykjavik, but visited the southern part of the country)

 ### Personal interests 🎮